Chengdu J-36: Design

+Overview

 The prototype is a trijet tailless flying wing aircraft with a voluminous, blended, diamond-like double delta wing configuration, optimized for transonic and supersonic flight.
 The wings have a leading-edge kink, resulting in two sweep angles.
 The fighter is large in size, with a thin and wide nose area, cockpit with side-by-side seating and chine lines extending to the wing section.

 Behind the nose radome are the electro-optical targeting system (EOTS) windows, tinted canopy, possible side-looking airborne radar (SLAR) arrays, dual-wheel nose landing gear, two under-wing caret inlets, one dorsal intake with diverterless supersonic inlet, double delta wings with one leading-edge extension (LRX) and five trailing edge control surfaces on each wing (including two split flap rudders at outboard wing edges), multiple ventral weapons bays, two sets of tandem-wheel aft landing gear, absence of vertical stabilizer, and trijet engine bays with exhaust troughs and segmented articulation surfaces.

 The aircraft's shape emphasizes stealth and supersonic flight.
 The stretched diamond double-delta wing provides reduced transonic and supersonic drag.
-The dorsal intake allows increased internal volume and shields its infrared signature.
+The dorsal intake allows increased internal volume and shields its radar signature.
 The engine exhaust petals are recessed in trenches, sitting inward of a deck structure located atop the upper trailing edge.
 This arrangement helps to block radar and infrared (IR) signature.

 The aircraft control hinge lines appear to be covered in flexible skins.
 Compartment doors are serrated and aligned.
 All sensors are flush with the fuselage, including the EOTS sit between the radome and canopy, a departure from existing stealth designs.
 The chine line and cranked wings are connected and continuous, without any tails surfaces, canards, and strakes present, thus providing the foundation for the all-aspect broadband stealth capabilities.

-The aircraft's powerplants were unknown, including the identities, arrangement, and possible differences of the three engines mounted.
-The wing sweep angles indicate aerodynamic optimization toward supercruise.
+Although the aircraft's powerplants were unknown in 2025, the wing sweep angles indicate aerodynamic optimization towards supercruise.
 The primary weapons bay has an approximate length of 7.6 m, apparently capable of housing PL-17 beyond-visual-range air-to-air missiles or large air-to-surface munitions, flanked by two smaller bays.

 The overall aircraft design is speculated to emphasize all-aspect broadband stealth, high speed, long endurance, high payload capacity, large power generation, and multispectral situational awareness.

+On 15 September 2026, the Chengdu Aircraft Industry Group presented a structural mock-up of the J-36 in China.
+Analysts commented that the showing confirmed an aircraft with unusual dimensions for a fighter, featuring three engines, a large tailless wing and large internal weapons bays.
+Analysts from MetaDefense placed the aircraft in a range category estimated between 2,000 and 3,000 kilometres (1,243–1,864 miles), meaning that, from Chinese soil, the plane could operate up to the second island chain of the western Pacific (to the east of the Philippines and Japan).

+On 17 September 2026, a photo surfaced of an AVIC poster that seemingly depicted the J-36 fitted with a high-energy laser weapon, along with heavily redacted preliminary specifications for the system.